-Opening the hearing to the public.
+2.6.4.5 Opening the hearing to the public.

-Hearings shallbe closed to the public unless the faculty member requests that they be open and the panel determines, following such request, that an open hearing will not prejudice the interests of the university, the faculty member, or the witnesses.
-When an open hearing is requested by the faculty member but such request is denied, the specific reasons for denial shall be stated in the record.
-In any closed hearing the faculty member and the provost or administrative representative shall each have the right to the presence of not more than three persons each designated by them as observers.
+Hearings will be closed to the public unless the faculty member requests that they be open and the panel determines, following such request, that an open hearing will not prejudice the interests of the university, the faculty member, or the witnesses.
+When an open hearing is requested by the faculty member but such request is denied, the specific reason(s) for denial will be stated in the record.
+In any closed hearing the faculty member and the sanctioning authority will each have the right to the presence of not more than three (3) persons each designated as observers.

-Hearing record.
+2.6.4.6 Hearing record.

-A verbatim record of the hearing or hearings shall be made by the president’s office and, upon request, a written copy shall be made available to the faculty member without cost.
+A recording of the hearing or hearings will be made by the president’s office and, upon request, a written copy will be made available to the faculty member.

-Burden of proof.
+2.6.4.7 Burden of proof.

-The burden of proof that adequate cause exists to impose a sanction rests with the provost or administrative representative and shall be satisfied only by a preponderance of the evidence in the record considered as a whole.
+The burden of proof that sufficient cause exists to impose a sanction rests with sanctioning authority and will be satisfied only by a preponderance of the evidence in the record considered as a whole.

-The panel will not be bound by rules of evidence, and will admit any evidence that is of probative value in determining the issues involved.
+The panel is not bound by rules of evidence and will admit any evidence that is of probative value in determining that the misconduct occurred and warrants a sanction.
 Every possible effort will be made to obtain the most reliable evidence available.

 The findings of fact and the recommendation will be based solely on the hearing record.